 Pride holds many meanings for many people.
 For us, it’s a time to reflect on what more we can do to be a welcoming and inclusive space for our 2SLGBTQIA+ colleagues and neighbours.

-As we celebrate Capital Pride Week, we wanted to share some perspectives from the Spark community on what Pride means to us.
+As we celebrate this significant moment, we wanted to share some perspectives from the Spark community on what Pride means to us.

 The same opportunities, free of prejudice.

 As someone who is proudly 2SLGBTQIA+, I’m happy to say that inclusivity is ingrained at Spark.
 I feel comfortable sharing my story.
 I love hearing my colleagues’ stories and learning from them.

 For me, Pride is a chance to highlight and support queer+ resources and queer-owned community organizations like Kind Space, MAX Ottawa and the Ten Oaks Project, to name just a few.
 It’s also an opportunity to have productive conversations about identity.
 And of course, it’s about continuing to reform our society until we truly have access, free of prejudice, to the same opportunities and resources as our straight neighbours do.

 There are some elements of Pride I don’t like.
 My biggest issue is with ‘performance activism’ – which seems to run rampant.